SeamlessDistribution/SeamlessDistribution.github.io/merchant/instantcheckout/index.md

 More details you can find [here](/merchant/reference/api.html).

 # Expose service for notifications
-<b>notificationURL</b> is one of the parameters of sendInvoice request.
+<b>notificationUrl</b> is one of the parameters of sendInvoice request.
 This parameter tells SEQR where to send notification once invoice is paid.
 This url has to be unique for diffferent purchases.
-Let say customer bought product with id 000111222, then your notificationURL can look like this:
+Let say customer bought product with id 000111222, then your notificationUrl can look like this:

 {% highlight python %}
    https://your.webshop.domain.com/orderNotif?productId=000111222